-The current Master Plan was completed and approved in 2001.
-It will soon be 15 years old and the majority of the airfield improvement projects will have been completed.
+The current Master Plan was completed and approved in 2(majority of the airfield improvement projects will have been completed.
 The completion of the Runway "12-30" Extension and Safety Area Correction project will likely result in an increase of aircraft traffic resulting from either new airline users or other larger aircraft users.
 For this reason, we must begin thinking about the long term future of the Airport.
 Toward this end, we anticipate using PFC funds over two years to begin the next update of the Airport's Master Plan and Airport Layout Plan.

-5. Snow Removal Equipment - Truck & Plow (FAA Discretionary)
+5. Snow Removal Equipment - Truck & Plow (FAA Discretionary) FY 2015